Skip to content

 >>> faucet.get_wealth(wallet)

-We now proceed to deploy my_token contract using token_1 deployment configuration, we define the arguments for the cw20 token: name, symbol, decimal, and the addresses that will be funded with these cw20 tokens.
-In this case we will fund wallet's address with 5000 tokens.
+We can then proceed to deploy my_token contract using token_1 deployment configuration.
+We define the arguments for the CW-20 token: name, symbol, decimal, and the address that will be funded with these CW-20 tokens.
+In this case, we will fund wallet's address with 5000 tokens:

 >>> token_1.deploy(name="Crab Coin", symbol="CRAB", decimals=6, initial_balances=[{ "address": str(wallet.address()), "amount" : "5000"}], sender=wallet)

-We can query wallet balance to make sure it has been funded with cw20 tokens
+We can query wallet balance to make sure it has been funded with cw20 tokens.
+Run the following:

 >>> token_1.balance(address=str(wallet.address()))